 Hudson: Hey, Vasquez, have you ever been mistaken for a man?
 Vasquez: No. (beat) Have you?

 Action Mom: Ripley essentially adopts Newt, and goes to enormous lengths to protect her.
-This is set up earlier in a deleted scene (included in the novelisation and the Special Edition) which reveals that her daughter had died of cancer in her old age while Ripley was lost in hypersleep, and Newt is the same age that her daughter would have been.
+This is set up earlier in a deleted scene (included in the novelisation and the Special Edition) which reveals that her daughter had died of cancer in her old age while Ripley was lost in hypersleep, and Newt is the same age that her daughter was the last time she saw her.

 Admiring the Abomination: Bishop displays this sort of behavior when studying a Facehugger carcass, implying that he'll turn bad by drawing parallels to how Ash, the other synthetic person that once came into contact with the Aliens, reacted to the creature.
 It's a Red Herring; Bishop remains a good guy.

-And I Must Scream: The nightmarish ordeal endured by the 157 Colonists Burke murdered.
+And I Must Scream: The nightmarish ordeal endured by the 157 colonists after the attack.
 See Nightmare Fuel in the YMMV entry for more details, if you dare...

 Air Vent Passage Way: Ripley and the marines use ducts to escape the monsters (which likewise use the ducts to invade).
-Likewise the aliens bypass the walls and doors by sneaking through the ceiling plenum Ó laThe Breakfast Club, correctly using the structure to carry their weight and cross the lay-in-ceiling.
+The xenomorphs bypass the walls and doors by sneaking through the ceiling plenum à laThe Breakfast Club, correctly using the structure to carry their weight and cross the lay-in-ceiling.

 Armor Is Useless: Averted.
 A splash of Alien blood does burn through Hicks' armor quickly (badly injuring him), but it's obvious the armor is the only reason he lived.